sas08051968/Dev_Data_Prod_Proj/DataProdProj/readme.md

 - Validation or the suvey instrument against the 2 year illness oucomes (email survey

 - Age related and geogrphic trends of illness development in relation to stress is studied.

+##Ongoing Conclusions
+The Part 1 project nears completion

+The Part 1 presentation is complete

+The Part 2 implementation plan is formulated and proceeding as expected.

+###Short-term

+- Benefits outlined in the presentation are clearly demonstrable

+###Long term

+- pending instrument validation as a predictor of subsequent illness.

+- pending realization of geographic trend and age relationship analysis of instrument and outcomes.